$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras: -dimensional Ginzburg dg algebras and Hochschild cohomology

 We apply the resolution in Proposition \ref{prop:resolution} to compute the bigraded Hochschild cohomology $\HH^{2, q}(B, B)$.

 For this, we will view $B$ as a differential bigraded algebra by assigning each arrow in the double quiver $\widetilde Q$ the bidegree $(0, 1)$ and each loop $t_i$ the bidegree $(-1, 2)$.
+Then each path admits a bidegree by the multiplication which is of bidegree $(0,0)$.
 Clearly, the differential $d$ is of bidegree $(1,0)$.
-Note that the projective resolution $\mathrm{Cone}(\theta)$ in Proposition \ref{prop:resolution} is compatible with the second grading, so it can be used to compute the bigraded Hochschild cohomology.
+Notice that the cofibrant resolution $\mathrm{Cone}(\theta)$ in Proposition \ref{prop:resolution} is compatible with the bigrading, so it can be used to compute the bigraded Hochschild cohomology.

-The following result is the key observation of this note. \begin{prop} For any $q\in \mathbb Z$, we have
+The following result is the key observation of this notice. \begin{prop} For any integer $q$, we have